 There are 12 data collections authorized under Section 618: under Part B: (1) Child Count; (2) Educational Environments; (3) Personnel; (4) Exiting; (5) Discipline; (6) Assessment; (7) Dispute Resolution; and (8) Maintenance of Effort Reduction and Coordinated Early Intervening Services; and under Part C: (9) Child Count; (10) Settings; (11) Exiting; and (12) Dispute Resolution.
-These data are collected via an EDFacts system (i.e., EDFacts Submission System (ESS) or the EDFacts Metadata and Process System (EMAPS).
+These data are collected via an EDFacts system (i.e., EDFacts Submission System (ESS) or the EDFacts Metadata and Process System (EMAPS)).
 Information related to the Section 618 data collected via ESS can be found in the EDFacts Series - EDFacts Special Education/IDEA 2011-12 Study in the ED Data Inventory.
-Information related to the IDEA Section 618 data collected via EMAPS can be found in the Part B Personnel data collection and file.
+Information related to the IDEA Section 618 data collected via EMAPS can be found in the IDEA Section 618 entry in the ED Data Inventory.
+This data documentation deals only with the Part B Personnel data collection and file.

-2.0 OSEP Part B Personnel Data and Metadata
+2.0 OSEP PART B PERSONNEL DATA AND METADATA

-2.1 State Data
+1.3 State Data

-States are required to report the Personnel data under Title 1, Part A, Subsection 618 of IDEA.
+States are required to report the Personnel data under Title 1, Part A, Subsection 618 of IDFA.